mhprompt/mhprompt.github.io/_posts/2016-01-21-loneliest-job-ever.md

 <figure>
   <img src="/img/reality.png" alt = "" />
-  <figcaption>The reality of a startup… Effort vs. Reward.</figcaption>
+  <figcaption align = 'center'>The reality of a startup… Effort vs. Reward.</figcaption>
 </figure>

 Throughout the history of Blue Box, I’ve experienced some of the most thrilling highs, and the lowest of lows.
 That goes with being an entrepreneur.